maplemavin/docs/api_v1.md

     }

 ticket_link

-	a link to a third party service where tickets for this events can be purchased
+> <p> a link to a third party service where tickets for this events can be purchased

 start\_date\_time & end\_date\_time

-	the start / end date and time of the event, unlike other timestamps they won't be in GMT time but will specify an offset from GMT
+> <p> the start / end date and time of the event, unlike other timestamps they won't be in GMT time but will specify an offset from GMT

 timezone

-	the timezone the event is in which is specified by the hour offset in the start and end time
+> <p> the timezone the event is in which is specified by the hour offset in the start and end time

 user\_is_attending

-	if the request is made with a logged in user, this will specify "yes", "no", or "maybe"
+> <p> if the request is made with a logged in user, this will specify `yes`, `no`, or `maybe`

 custom\_field\_data

-	if you have custom data set on events for your account, the slugs will show up as keys here with their values
+> <p> if you have custom data set on events for your account, the slugs will show up as keys here with their values

 ## List
 `[GET] /account/{accountId}/event`